fedora-infra/pkgwat.cli/README.rst

       conflicts      Show that which is marked as "conflict" by a given package

+      To get the help of a command use "pkgwat help [command]".
 You can search for packages::

     --- ~ » pkgwat search nethack